borisf/borisf.github.io/index.md

 <img src="img/Header.jpg" width="200"/>

-I am an Android senior partner engineer at Google.
-I engage with top apps and games, and act as a trusted advisor and a technical expert.
+I am a senior partner engineer at Google.
+I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

 Topics I am passionate about:
 * Build - Gradle
 * JVM optimizations - file mapping, caching, object layout
 * Concurrency - multi threading, executor framework
-* Multi language apps - Kotlin, JNI
+* Runtime - Kotlin, JNI, reflection

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.

-Since 2010 I have been working with Android starting at Samsung and Varonis then moving to Google.

 You can reach me at <boris@farber.io>.